 Meniscus tear Treatment

 Minor tears of the meniscus are treated with a combination of painkillers and physiotherapy and may take two weeks to about six months to heal depending upon the severity of tear and age of the patient.
 Arthroscopy is the most commonly performed procedures as it is minimally invasive and wounds take less time to heal.
-A patient need not even be admitted to the hospital to undergo this form of meniscus tear surgery.
+A patient need not even be admitted to the hospital to undergo this form of meniscus tera surgery.
 For more severe meniscal tears, the knee joint may have to be cut open to carry out repair or even replace the damaged meniscus with that of a donor.

 Meniscus Tear Rehabilitation and Exercises